nthieu29/icommerce/README.md

 - **Audit Service**: records all customers activities (filtering, sorting, viewing product detail).
 - **Shopping Cart Service**: manages customers shopping carts with CRUD operations.
 - **Order Service**: manages customer orders with CRUD operations.
-- **Authentication Service**: authenticates customer, integrates with 3rd party identity platform like Facebook, Google...
+- **Authentication Service**: authenticates customers, integrates with 3rd party identity platform like Facebook, Google...
 - **API Gateway**: Route requests to multiple services using a single endpoint.
 This service allows us to expose multiple services on a single endpoint and route to the appropriate service based on the request.
 ### 3. Defining data model
 In this part, we describes considerations for managing data in our architecture.
 For each service, we discuss data schema and datastore considerations.